JamesMcCullochDickens/Machine-Learning-Project/README.md

 My code is organized as follows:

-First Preprocess.py takes the initial census-income.data file and census-income.test file and
+Preprocess.py takes the initial census-income.data file and census-income.test file and
 - prints information about the data and its attributes
 - removes duplicates from the training data
 - deals with instance weight conflicts